IanTayler/MinG/README.md

   * Has a subroutine (feature_from_str) that takes a string description of a feature (e.g. "=D") and returns a MinG::Feature.

-  * Has lexical trees for Stabler's (2013) parsing method.
+  * Has lexical trees for Stabler's (2013) parsing method (MinG::Grammar.litem_tree).

   * Automatically generates LaTeX/qtree code for trees.
+(Node.qtree inside MinG)

 TODO
 ====